Despite Election Security Fears, Iowa Caucuses Will Use New Smartphone App

 The state party worked with the national party's cybersecurity team, and with Harvard University's Defending Digital Democracy project, but Price declined to answer directly whether any third party has investigated the app for vulnerabilities, as many cybersecurity experts recommend.

-"We as the party have taken this very seriously and we know how important it is for us to make sure that our process is secure and that we protect the integrity of the process," Price says.
+"We as the party have taken this very seriously, and we know how important it is for us to make sure that our process is secure and that we protect the integrity of the process," Price says.
 "We want to make sure we are not relaying information that could be used against us."

 Unlike many states in which local and state officials oversee the presidential primary election, in Iowa the state party is responsible for administering, staffing and funding the caucuses, relying primarily on trained but unpaid volunteers.